jundalisay/sp/content/en/material/principles/intro/chapter-03.md

 electron | qor
 light | mor2 -->

+Noticably absent in Physics is the aethereal layer or element which serves as:
+- the backstage for the physical stage
-Noticably absent in Physics is the aethereal layer or element which serves as the backstage or code for the physical stage or app that interact with the audience or users, where the audience are the perceivers of phenomena.
+- the code for the physical app

+This stage and app interacts with the audience or users, where the audience are the perceivers of phenomena.

-This is why Physics is unable to pin down causal mechanisms just as a stage-play that does not use a backstage will lead to a messy show that has stage and backstage elements together, like how Physics mixes up cause and effect.
+This is why Physics is unable to pin down causal mechanisms just as:
+- a stage-play that does not use a backstage will lead to a messy show that has stage and backstage elements together, like how Physics mixes up cause and effect
+- an app that does not let you access its code will not let you fix its bugs or find out the causes of app behavior

 We then integrate the Medium-Substance-Quantum model with the 5 Elements model.

 <!-- Modern Physics was created from the lowest Material layer (Strong Force), working its way upwards to the Convertible (Weak Force) and then to the Radiant (Electromagnetic). -->